Rimac Nevera review

 What should I be paying?

-If you’re signing up for a £1.7m electric hypercar, you’ll get its maker’s undivided attention.
-You’re probably also prepared to go along for the ride: F1 world champion turned self-styled ‘eco entrepreneur’ Nico Rosberg has ordered one.
-Choose between GT, Signature or Timeless specifications, or more likely go bespoke.
+If you’re signing up for a £2.0m electric hypercar, you’ll get its maker’s undivided attention.
+You’re probably also prepared to go along for the ride: F1 world champion turned self-styled ‘eco entrepreneur’ Nico Rosberg has bought one.

 Given the focus on its colossal performance, it’s easy to forget that this is a zero-emission (at the tail-pipe) car.
 After, erm, enjoying ourselves on the test route, we figured we’d better switch to range mode and rein things in a bit to make our destination.
 But even at a reduced pace, the Nevera is still highly entertaining, a consummate GT.
 And we made it with 60 miles still showing on the range read-out.